 The Microsoft Excel-based tool developed for use with the FAST codes is FRAPlot.
-FRAPlot has a series of Macros that enables it to read the plot file, create arrays, develop ListBoxes that contain the information about each array, and create plots.
-There are four Tabs at the bottom of the workbook that contain plot-able data which corresponds to each of the boxes from Figure C.3: Data (Scalars), 1D Data (Axial Arrays), 2D Data (2-D (r,z) Arrays) and Gas Data (Gas Arrays).
+FRAPlot has a series of Macros that enables it to read the plot file, create arrays, develop ListBoxes that contain

-Figure C.3.
+Figure C.2.
 FRAPLot's tabs containing plottable data

-- Note: In order to use FRAPlot, you must:

-- Have an activated version of Microsoft Excel

-- Enable Macros when the workbook is opened
+Note: in order to use FRAPlot, you must 1) have an activated version of Microsoft Excel and 2) enable macros when the workbook is opened.

 FRAPlot has the ability to switch between British and SI units, regardless of the units printed in the plot file, using the same unit conversions as those contained in FAST.
 This option is available on all Tabs.
-As shown in Figure C.4, the units selection is in cell B5 and contains a dropdown selection of either SI or British.
+As shown in Figure C.3, the units selection is in cell B5 and contains a dropdown selection of either SI or British.

-Figure C.4.
+Figure C.3.
 Units selection

-After opening FRAPlot, click the button labeled "Load Plot File", as shown in Figure C.5.
+After opening FRAPlot, click the button labeled "Load Plot File", as shown in Figure C.4.
 This button is available on all four of the Tabs; any of the tabs may be used.
 When switching from one tab to another, this step does not need to be repeated.

-Figure C.5.
+Figure C.4.
 "Load Plot File" selection

 A pop-up window will appear that allows you to select the plot file.
 Click the "Browse" button and find your plot file on your computer.
 Note: This tool will only show files with the .plot extension.
-If your plot file was not named with the .plot extension, as recommended in Figure C.6, it must be renamed FileName.plot.
+If your plot file was not named with the .plot extension, as recommended in Figure C.5, it must be renamed FileName.plot.
 Once you have selected your plot file, click the "Ok" button.

-Figure C.6.
+Figure C.5.
 "Load Plot File" pop-up window